vibewell25/vibewell/docs/docs/guides/IMPLEMENTATION.md

 All implementation tasks have been completed according to the project requirements and best practices.
 The code is ready for review and production deployment. # Implemented Enhancements

-This document summarizes the recently implemented beauty-specific enhancements and improvements to the Vibewell platform.
+This document summarizes the recently implemented beauty-specific enhancements and improvements to the VibeWell platform.

 ## Beauty-Specific Enhancements